Tuesday, May 3, 2022

 Hall's Harbour

-Jan kindly lent us her car whenever needed and also for a circuit of Cape Breton, which was excellent.
-Although at the end of April there was a lot of snow around, and in fact it snowed while we were driving there, we were fortunate overall and enjoyed walks on the east coast north of Baddeck and near Ingonish, and also in the central highlands, where we enjoyed a beautiful warm sunny day and had lunch at a picnic spot by the river.
-Cape Breton was very quiet, since the “season” doesn't start until May (and some places, like the famous Red Shoe, would not open until June), so we were able to enjoy walks in tranquility, where snow conditions permitted access, although since nearly all restaurants were not yet open the culinary offer was extremely limited.
+Jan kindly lent us her car whenever needed, and also for a circuit of Cape Breton, which was excellent.
+Although at the end of April there was a lot of snow around, and in fact it snowed while we were driving there, we were fortunate overall to enjoy walks on the east coast north of Baddeck and near Ingonish, and also in the central highlands, where we enjoyed a beautiful, warm sunny day and had lunch at a picnic spot by the river.
+Cape Breton was very quiet, since the “season” doesn't start until May (and some places, like the famous Red Shoe, would not open until June), so we were able to enjoy walks in tranquillity, where snow conditions permitted access, even though, since nearly all restaurants were not yet open, the culinary offer was extremely limited.

 Baddeck Harbour